-Deirdre Towers, producer/editor, grew up with a father who preferred to be on water, rather than land.
+BELL 8 was initiated by Deirdre Towers after a sound healing session with the late Catalan singer Rakel Terceno.
+Towers, who also produced LA CHANA, a documentary nominated for the 2017 European Film Awards and a candidate for the 2018 Goya Awards, grew up with a father who preferred to be on water, rather than land.
 Her childhood was spent on a succession of small sailboats, in every form of weather, gazing at the waves slapping against the hull.
-After 18 years co-producing the Dance on Camera Festival with the Film Society of Lincoln Center, Deirdre realized her favorite dancer was still the sea.
+After 18 years co-producing the Dance on Camera Festival with the Film Society of Lincoln Center, Deirdre realized her favorite dancer is still the sea.

-She collaborated with long-time friends, cinematographers Nan Melville (South African)and Ted Ciesielski (Polish), and the late Catalan singer Rakel.
-For the score, she combined the voice of Rakel, the flamenco guitar of Paul Jared Newman, the sounds of the sea, and percussion by Rex Benincasa.
+She collaborated with long-time friends, cinematographers Nan Melville (South African)and Ted Ciesielski (Polish) on the filming.
+For the score, she combined the voice of Rakel, the guitar of Paul Jared Newman, sounds of the sea, and percussion by Rex Benincasa.
 British sculptor Celia Gregory offered footage of her underwater sculptures, which serve as artificial coral reefs.
 Neurologist Greg Dunn granted permission for his images of neurons.
 Christian Sardet offered images from his Plankton Chronicles project

 Who is this project for?
 Everyone!
 Manoush Zomorodi’s book title ‘Bored and Brilliant: The Lost Art of Spacing Out’ says it all.
 How many people today do nothing but stare at the sea?
 Dare to do nothing and let nature work its miracles!